-The reference atom for the treatment of periodic boundary conditions For determining the COM, all atoms are put at their periodic image which is closest to pull_pbcatom1.
+The reference atom for the treatment of periodic boundary conditions inside the group (this has no effect on the treatment of the pbc between groups).
+This option is only important when the diameter of the pull group is larger than half the shortest box vector.
+For determining the COM, all atoms in the group are put at their periodic image which is closest to pull_pbcatom1.
 A value of 0 means that the middle atom (number wise) is used.